 Stay in Gamle Oslo if you are interested in local culture and history; you want a mix of modern and traditional area; you enjoy trying food from different cultures;

-Clarion Hotel Oslo is located in the bustling Barcode district of Oslo, this hotel offers a 24-hour front desk and room service for guests.
+mid-range ($$): Clarion Hotel Oslo, 4-star hotel, located in the bustling Barcode district of Oslo, this hotel offers a 24-hour front desk and room service for guests.
 Opera House and the new Munch Museum are Clarion Hotel Oslo’s closest neighbors.

 Full of hip cafes and eateries, Grunerlokka is also great for foodies and those who enjoy the trendier things in life such as vintage shops and flea markets.
 A walk along the river through Bla takes you through parks, food courts, and the city’s counterculture center, a route taking you through the neighborhood’s industrial past.

-The Munch Museum, RAM Galleri and S9, Sofienberg Park, Kuba Park are some of the attractions in this area to explore.
+The Munch Museum, RAM Galleri and S9, Sofienberg Park, Kuba Park, Rockefeller Music Hall, Labour Museum are some of the attractions in this area to explore.

 Stay in Grunerlokka if you want authentic neighborhood; you’re looking for reasonably priced accommodation.

-Quality Hotel Hasle Linie This is a 4-star hotel that has an on-site restaurant, free WiFi and a bar.
-Featuring family rooms, this property also provides guests with a terrace.
+mid-range ($$): Quality Hotel Hasle Linie, 4-star hotel that has an on-site restaurant, free WiFi and a bar.
+Featuring family rooms, a terrace.
 Close to Munch Museum and Botanical Garden.
 Staff can help with English, Spanish, Norwegian and Swedish.

-Anker Hotel is a 15-minute walk from Karl Johans Gate.
+budget ($): Anker Hotel, 3-star budget-friendly hotel, located a 15-minute walk from Karl Johans Gate.
 It offers a lobby bar with a small garden, free Wi-Fi and colourful rooms with flat-screen TVs.

 Frogner park itself covers almost half a million square meters, and is a wonderful picnic spot as well as being home to the largest sculpture park in the world, the fabulous Vigeland Installation.